 State briefly and precisely what damages or other relief the plaintiff asks the court to order.
 Do not make legal arguments.
 Include any basis for claiming that the wrongs alleged are continuing at the present time.
 Include the amounts of any actual damages claimed for the acts alleged and the basis for these amounts.
 Include any punitive or exemplary damages claimed, the amounts, and the reasons you claim you are entitled to actual or punitive money damages.

-Certification and Closing
+V. Certification and Closing

 Under Federal Rule of Civil Procedure 11, by signing below, I certify to the best of my knowledge, information, and belief that this complaint: (1) is not being presented for an improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; (2) is supported by existing law or by a nonfrivolous argument for extending, modifying, or reversing existing law; (3) the factual contentions have evidentiary support or, if specifically so identified, will likely have evidentiary support after a reasonable opportunity for further investigation or discovery; and (4) the complaint otherwise complies with the requirements of Rule 11.

 A. For Parties Without an Attorney

-I agree to provide the Clerk's Office with any changes to my address where case related papers may be served.
+related papers may be served.
 I understand that my failure to keep a current address on file with the Clerk's Office may result in the dismissal of my case.

-Date of signing:, 20
+Date of signing: , 20

 Signature of Plaintiff

 Printed Name of Plaintiff

 Address of Plaintiff

+Telephone Number